Skip to content

 Famous Santa Fe Mural

-This is one of those spots you absolutely need for your Instagram.
-You’ll find it in the Railyard district, near the Farmers Market – just look for those big, colorful letters on a wall.
+You’ll find it near the Farmers Market area – just look for the big colorful letters on the wall.

 he “Santa Fe” mural in the heart of Railyard - the perfect photo spot